eslint/rfcs/designs/2019-linter-options/README.md

 - RFC PR: (leave this empty, to be filled in later)
 - Authors: Toru Nagashima ([@mysticatea](https://github.com/mysticatea))

-# The `linterOptions` property in Config Files
+# The `coreOptions` property in Config Files

 ## Summary

-This RFC adds `linterOptions` property to config files.
+This RFC adds `coreOptions` property to config files.
 People can use config files (including shareable configs!) instead of CLI options in order to configure some linter behavior.

 ## Motivation